 Currently, the Indian pharmaceutical industry is one of the world’s largest and most developed, ranking 4th in volume terms and 13th in value terms.
 Hyderabad cluster has come to be recognized as the bulk drugs capital of India.
-Currently the Bulk Drug Manufacturers Association, Andhra Pradesh has around 450 members, of these 300 are situated around Hyderabad.
 An initial review of the history, regulatory framework, innovation trends, size and capacity profile of this industrial cluster in Hyderabad by the Foundation for MSME Clusters and experts from the Administrative Staff College of India identified opportunities for (i) Business Development Service (BDS) providers to improving industrial productivity by streamlining supply chain management, (ii) chemical engineering consultants to build and customize technologies to capture and reuse organic volatile compounds from these industries.

 • Obtain information on the mechanism of diffusion of environmental technologies in the cluster of bulk drug industries around Hyderabad.

-The project has lead to several interesting findings on solvent loss via air and effluent and on technology diffusion in this pharmaceutical cluster.
+The project has generated interesting findings on solvent loss via air and effluent and on technology diffusion in this pharmaceutical cluster.
 Assessment of technology diffusion in this cluster illustrate that there is tremendous opportunity to:

 • Build awareness on the availability of technologies to recover gaseous solvents from pharmaceutical companies

 • Provide information on whom to contact for successful expansion of existing recovery units

 • Assist companies to avail financial assistance to overcome hurdle of large investment cost

 • Improve proper maintenance of installed units that are capturing and recycling gaseous solvents